09 July 2026

 Among the seized assets is a list of property that is quite unusual for such cases:

 In addition, the materials of the criminal proceedings were forwarded to the Cabinet of Ministers, the Verkhovna Rada, and the Security Service of Ukraine (SBU) office in Cherkasy Oblast.
-These materials may serve as grounds for initiating sanctions against members of the group.
+These materials may serve as grounds for imposing sanctions against members of the group.

 The defendants’ actions were classified under Part 4 of Article 110-2 of the Criminal Code of Ukraine— financing activities aimed at altering the territorial boundaries or state border of Ukraine.
 If found guilty, they face 8 to 10 years of imprisonment with confiscation of property.